Kattappana: Transportation

-Kattappana has a well established road system to other districts as well as to the nearby state Tamil Nadu.
+Kattappana is well connected by road to other districts in Kerala and to the neighbouring state of Tamil Nadu.

 Highways

 In 2015 a new national highway named National Highway 185 (India) was announced to Idukki district, through Adimali-Cheruthoni-Kattappana-Kumily.

 The Malayora highway, also called Hill Highway, is another major road passing through Kattappana.In 2024 this road was upgraded to 13.5 metre width.